HomeBlog Home

 Is Raleigh Walkable?

-Parts are.
-Downtown, Glenwood South, Five Points, and North Hills are walkable.
-The city as a whole is car-dependent.
+Parts of Raleigh are walkable.
+Downtown, Glenwood South, Five Points, and North Hills give you more on-foot options.
+The city as a whole is still car-dependent.

 Public Transportation